heroxbd/waveform-analysis/test/tara/README.md

 ## GPU training status
 After about 3 days of debugging, tara's network is able to train data (generated training dataset, for example ztraining.h5)

+### Known bugs:
+when python throw an error and exit, make cannot delete its incomplete output file.